 The Parkway conserves diverse and important examples of architecture, industry, and transportation associated with the people and communities of the mountains in southern Appalachia.
 The Parkway contains, and is challenged to manage, a diverse range of cultural resources, including 91 buildings, 2 sites, and 133 other structures that contribute to the Parkway's eligibility for inclusion on the National Register of Historic Places.

-Explore hundreds of historic images of the parkway and Blue Ridge region.
+Explore hundreds of historic photographs of the parkway and Blue Ridge region on the Driving Through Time site.

 The parkway preserves a variety of historic buildings, either as interpretive exhibits or as picturesque roadside features.
 With the exception of the imposing neoclassical estate of textile magnate Moses Cone, the structures tend to be modest structures, mostly simple log cabins.
 The early parkway planners thought the log cabin symbolized pioneer Appalachia, and preserved or relocated a good number of log structures to points along the road.
 Ironically, they removed a number of earlier frame houses because they did not meet their stereotypical vision of the Appalachian past.